MATERIALS REQUIRED

 7. SEW THE SLIPPER UPPERS

-Sew the slipper upper pieces (leather + fabric lining) right sides together only on the upper part (longest edge) 1 cm from the edge.
+Sew the slipper upper pieces (leather + fabric lining) right sides together, only on the upper part (longest edge) 1 cm from the edge.

-8. STITCHING THE HEEL PIECES
+8. SEWING THE HEEL PIECES

-9. WORK ON THE HEEL OF THE SLIPPER
+9. WORK THE SLIPPER HEEL

-10. MAKE A ZIG ZAG POINT
+10. DO A ZIG ZAG STITCH

 11. SEW THE HEEL REINFORCEMENT STRIP